 For industries with bulk granular material handling and particle separation applications, it’s critical to utilize the correct equipment to maximize quality and productivity.
 Two pieces of equipment commonly used in a variety of production and packaging settings and are often mentioned almost interchangeably are vibratory sieves and vibrating screens.

-While they are both used in some capacity for separating particles by size, weight and other factors, it’s critical to know what the difference is between vibratory sieves and screens to ensure you have the right product for your operation.
+While they are both used in some capacity for separating particles by size, weight and other factors, it’s critical to know what the difference is between vibratory sieves and industrial screens to ensure you have the right product for your operation.

 Vibratory Sieves and Screens Comparison

 When comparing vibratory sieves vs. vibrating screens, it’s important to start by understanding how they are similar.
 Both industrial sieves and screens feature a wire mesh design of varying widths and patterns with some form of added vibration that promotes particle sifting and sorting.
 Consider the following comparison between vibratory sieves and screens to identify which types of machines are most effective for your business:

 - Vibratory Sieve Machine Information – A vibratory sieve is used to separate particles of different sizes in industries ranging from baking and food prep to chemical and manufacturing.
 Vibrating sieves are typically used in operations where you are sifting materials in individual batches.
 Sieves can segregate granular materials for quality control in processing and packaging coffee or flour and separate solids from liquids for filtration processes.
 In addition to straining, sifting and sorting particles, vibratory sieves are also utilized in mixing chemicals and pharmaceuticals.